 An arrangement has been made with EPS Inc., of Palo Alto, CA, for a bulk purchase of the EPS Remote Keyboard.
 Details were published last month.
-If you are interested, there may still you first be time when read announcement.
+If you are interested, there may still be time when you first read this announcement.